footios/freeCodeCamp---JavaScript/README.md

           monkey = chop + size;
           console.log(arr.length);

-          // if the second value of slice if bigger than the
+          // if the second value of slice is bigger than the
           // arr.length, then use the arr.length
         } else {
           newArr.push(arr.slice(chop, arr.length));